-5 languages on the verge of extinction
+6 languages on the verge of extinction

 Preserving these languages is important, and UNESCO explains why: "Languages are humankind’s principle tools for interacting and for expressing ideas, emotions, knowledge, memories and values.
 Languages are also primary vehicles of cultural expressions and intangible cultural heritage, essential to the identity of individuals and groups.
 Safeguarding endangered language is thus a crucial task in maintaining cultural diversity worldwide."

-Below are five of the thousands of native tongues at risk of never being spoken again.
+Below are six of the thousands of native tongues at risk of never being spoken again.

+1. Jedek.
+In a small village on the Malay Peninsula, linguists recently discovered a language that had never been documented before.
+“Jedek is not a language spoken by an unknown tribe in the jungle, as you would perhaps imagine, but in a village previously studied by anthropologists.
+As linguists, we had a different set of questions and found something that the anthropologists missed,” Niclas Burenhult, associate professor of general linguistics at Lund University, said in a statement.

+The Jedek language is unique because it reflects the culture of the villagers.
+There are no words for violent acts or competition among kids.
+Because it's a hunter-gatherer community, there's also no words for occupations or borrow, steal, buy or sell.
+However, there are many words to describe sharing and exchanging.

 You can hear it in this video, where two men and two women read from a text:

-Note: Editor's Note: This article has been updated since it was originally published in December 2016.